dora-team/dora.dev/hugo/content/guides/value-stream-management/index.md

 ### Resources or further reading

 * **Flow Engineering**: Dive into the book [Flow Engineering: From Value Stream Mapping to Effective Action](https://itrevolution.com/product/flow-engineering/) for a comprehensive guide to optimizing flow in software delivery.
-* **Outcome mapping: Leverage outcome mapping to define and track the desired outcomes of your improvement initiatives.
+* **Outcome mapping**: Leverage outcome mapping to define and track the desired outcomes of your improvement initiatives.
-* **Lean software development: Learn about lean principles and practices that can be applied to software development.
+* **Lean software development**: Learn about lean principles and practices that can be applied to software development.
-* **Lean product development: Discover how lean principles can be used to create valuable products efficiently.
+* **Lean product development**: Discover how lean principles can be used to create valuable products efficiently.
 * Join the [DORA Community of Practice](https://dora.community/): Share your experiences and learn from others on a similar journey.